Western Los Angeles County Council: Camp Josepho

 Camp Josepho, Pacific Palisades (1941–2025) is a year-round camp owned and operated by the Western Los Angeles County Council of the Boy Scouts of America.
 The 110 acre camp is located in the Santa Monica Mountains in Los Angeles County and has been serving Scouting and community groups since 1941.

 The land on which Camp Josepho now lies was originally donated to the Crescent Bay Council in 1941 by Anatol Josepho and his wife Ganna.
 The camp quickly rose to the forefront of Scouting camps, becoming known as the West Point of Scouting.
 The focal point of the camp is its large old western style lodge now named the Malibu Lodge after the Malibu Lodge #566 of the Order of the Arrow.

 In January 2005, a flood washed out the main road into Camp Josepho.
 The camp remained closed for less than a month, reopening (to backpacking) in February 2005.
 The camp remained inaccessible to vehicular traffic while the road was studied by civil engineers.
 As of July 2007, the road was open once again.

 On January 8, 2025, Camp Josepho was declared "closed indefinitely" by the Western Los Angeles County Council as a result of the 2025 Southern California Wildfires.
-The Palisades Wildfire specifically resulted in the camp burning down in a complete loss.
+The Palisades Fire specifically resulted in the camp burning down in a complete loss.